Kannan171/tp/docs/UserGuide.md

 ![Meeting View](images/MeetingView.png)

-The meeting view contains the timing of all your meetings, organised chronologically.
-Meetings that have passed are highlighted in red, while upcoming ones are marked in green.

-[//]: TODO: Change colour to orange
+The meeting view displays all your meetings in chronological order, along with their scheduled times.

+To help you quickly identify them, meetings are colour-coded as follows:
+* <span style="color : red">Red</span> — Meetings that occurred before today
+* <span style="color : goldenrod">Yellow</span> — Meetings happening today
+* <span style="color : green">Green</span> — Meetings scheduled for future dates

 #### <a href="#table-of-contents" class="head">Timetable View</a>